-The basalts recovered during Expedition 309 exhibit brittle structures and minor brittle-ductile structures.
-The main structural features are represented by veins, vein networks, cataclastic zones, shear veins, microfaults, and breccia (Fig. F40).
+The basalts recovered during Expeditions 309 and 312 exhibit brittle structures and minor brittle-ductile structures.
+The main structural features are represented by veins, vein networks, fractures, cataclastic zones, shear veins, microfaults, and breccia (Fig. F47).
 Primary igneous structures include syn- to late-magmatic structures, partially linked to flow and solidification of lava.
-Three main types of breccia were recovered during Expedition 309: incipient breccia, hyaloclastite, and hydrothermal breccia.
+Three main types of breccia were recovered during Expedition 309 (<1255 mbsf): incipient breccia, hyaloclastite, and hydrothermal breccia.
+Breccias recovered during Expedition 312 (>1255 mbsf) are mainly associated with chilled dike margins.
+Observed petrofabrics include magmatic flow indicators, local cataclastic domains related to alteration and/or intrusive processes, and recrystallization textures.
+Unique to gabbroic rocks are magmatic patches, boundaries between contrasting melts and xenoliths, and textural and compositional bands.

-In the sheet and massive flows (752-1004.2 mbsf), structures and fracturing are heterogeneously partitioned and are most intensely developed at the top of the massive flows.
+In the sheet and massive flows (752-1004.2 mbsf), structures, and fracturing are heterogeneously partitioned and are most intensely developed at the top of the massive flows.
 Vertical sets of veins, cataclastic zones, and shear veins are present in massive units, whereas breccias (incipient breccia) are more common in sheet flows.
 On the whole, the vertical vein sets become more common from ~900 mbsf.
 Most structures are related to the cooling of lava and are represented by curved, radial, Y-shaped, and irregular veins filled with secondary minerals.

-The transition zone (1004.2-1060.9 mbsf) is characterized by the appearance of steeply dipping chilled dike margins and the concurrent presence of cataclastic zones, breccias (mostly hyaloclastite), and vertical veins.
+The transition zone (1004.2-1060.9 mbsf) is characterized by steeply dipping chilled dike margins and the presence of cataclastic zones, breccias (mostly hyaloclastite), and vertical veins.
 The cataclastic massive unit in Section 309-1256D-117R-1 consists of rounded to angular clasts of dolerite and glassy spherulitic to variolitic basalt.
-Three to four centimeters of cataclasite separates doleritic basalt fragments from chilled fragments (Fig. F41).
-The damaged zone is characterized by a complex network of tiny veins, mostly dark green, dark brown, and light green, on the cut surface of the core.
+Three to four centimeters of cataclasite separates doleritic basalt fragments from chilled fragments (Fig. F48).
+The cataclastic zone is characterized by a complex network of tiny veins, mostly dark green, dark brown, and light green, on the cut surface of the core.
 The light green veins have an aphanitic vitreous luster and disturb and cut across dark brown cataclastic saponite-bearing bands.
-These bands are composed of cataclasite and protocataclasite cut by veins of ultracataclasite and gouge.
-The crosscutting relationships between the different type of "fault-rocks" are visible in thin section (Fig. F41).
+These bands have cataclastic and protocataclasite textures and are cut by ultracataclasite and gouge.
+The crosscutting relationships between the different types of fault rocks are visible in thin section (Fig. F48).
 Vein networks and cataclastic banding have caused incipient brecciation of the host rock, and larger fragments show only minor relative rotation.
 Flow-related microstructures and laminations are observed in very narrow (0.2-0.5 mm wide) veins.
-In thin section, fragments of plagioclase show intergranular and intragranular deformation.
+In thin section, fragments of plagioclase exhibit intergranular and intragranular deformation.
 Clasts are surrounded by a banded matrix that displays flow textures and is made up of subangular and rounded fragments of minerals and altered glass of variable grain size.

-The intensity of fracturing downhole is mostly slight with the exception of the mineralized volcanic breccia (Unit 1256D-42; Sections 309-1256D-122R-1 and 122R-2), a hyaloclastite with abundant sulfide minerals.
-This volcanic breccia consists of aphyric basalt clasts with subangular to subrounded shapes (ranging in size from 2 mm to 7 cm), volcanic glass clasts, glassy shards, and subrounded to rounded altered glassy shards (Fig. F42).
-Basalt clasts exhibit the textural features of sheet flows, such as spherulitic to variolitic textures (see Fig. F42) and lava flow-related folding.
+The intensity of fracturing downhole (Fig. F49) is mostly slight with the exception of the mineralized volcanic breccia (Unit 1256D-42; Sections 309-1256D-122R-1 and 122R-2), a hyaloclastite with abundant sulfide minerals.
+This volcanic breccia consists of aphyric basalt clasts with subangular to subrounded shapes (ranging in size from 2 mm to 7 cm), volcanic glass clasts, glassy shards, and subrounded to rounded altered glassy shards (Fig. F50).
+Basalt clasts exhibit the textural features of sheet flows, such as spherulitic to variolitic textures (see Fig. F50) and lava flow-related folding.
 Clasts are embedded in a scarce fine-grained clay matrix cemented by sulfides, carbonate, and silica.
 In interval 309-1256D-122R-1, 52-125 cm, the mineralized volcanic breccia grades from an almost pure hyaloclastite with rare sulfides to mineralized hyaloclastite.
-There is a concomitant increase in basalt clasts and matrix volume with respect to glassy clasts (Fig. F43).
+There is a concomitant increase in basalt clasts and matrix volume with respect to glassy clasts (Fig. F51).